 - The average applicant spends 24 hours with a physician(s).

-- The minimum patient exposure requirement is 4 hours per week for a period of 2 months or the equivalent of 32 hours.
+- The minimum patient exposure requirement is 32 hours.

 Note: Physician shadowing and caring for friends and family members cannot be used to meet this requirement.